 Keith Rutowski is a photographer, writer, and filmmaker who is dedicated to creating projects that explore the human condition.
 He is particularly interested in bonds between people and place, the existential weight of history and memory, and the ways in which cultures are maintained, evolve and disappear over time.

-He studied journalism and geography as an undergraduate at the University of Cincinnati and then worked as an independent fact-checker for Smithsonian Magazine, National Geographic Digital Media, and others for several years before attending graduate school for photography.
+He studied journalism and geography as an undergraduate at the University of Cincinnati and then worked as an independent editorial researcher for Smithsonian Magazine, National Geographic Digital Media, and others for several years before attending graduate school for photography.
 He has completed all courses in the M.A.
 Photography program at Ohio University's School of Visual Communication and is currently researching his Thesis project.